Linux comes with a host based firewall called Netfilter. According to the official project site:

+Linux comes with a host based firewall called Netfilter.
+The netfilter is a set of hooks inside the Linux kernel that allows kernel modules to register callback functions with the network stack.
+A registered callback function is then called back for every packet that traverses the respective hook within the network stack.
 This Linux based firewall is controlled by the program called iptables to handles filtering for IPv4, and ip6tables handles filtering for IPv6.
 I strongly recommend that you first read our quick tutorial that explains how to configure a host-based firewall called Netfilter (iptables) under CentOS / RHEL / Fedora / Redhat Enterprise Linux.
-This post list most common iptables solutions required by a new Linux user to secure his or her Linux operating system from intruders.
+If you are using Ubuntu/Debian Linux, see how to setup UFW for more info.
+This post lists most simple iptables solutions required by a new Linux user to secure his or her Linux operating system from intruders.

-- Most of the actions listed in this post are written with the assumption that they will be executed by the root user running the bash or any other modern shell.
-Do not type commands on remote system as it will disconnect your access.
+- Most of the actions listed in this post written with the assumption that they will be executed by the root user running the bash or any other modern shell.
+Do not type commands on the remote system as it will disconnect your access.

-#1: Displaying the Status of Your Firewall
+1. Displaying the Status of Your Firewall

 Type the following command as root: